 All our mushroom extracts are from the leading supplier of organic mushroom extracts: Nammex.
-They have over 40 years of mushroom growing experience and were one of the first companies to bring organic medicinal mushrooms to North America.
-All of their extract are made from certified organic fruiting bodies, organically grown or wildcrafted from deep within mountain regions of China.
+They have over 40 years of mushroom growing experience and were one of the first companies to bring organic medicinal mushroom extracts to North America.
+Their ingredients go through rigorous quality control and are tested twice for heavy metals, agricultural chemicals and microbial contamination to ensure they meet all standards for dietary supplements of this nature.
+All of their extract are made from certified organic mushrooms (fruiting bodies), organically grown or wildcrafted from deep within mountain regions of China.

-China is the leading supplier of mushrooms worldwide and supplies over 85% of the world’s mushrooms.
-It is one of the only places in the world where you can get 100% organic fruiting body extracts that can be sold at an affordable price.
+Mushrooms used for dietary supplements are seldom grown in North American since it’s too expensive.
+In fact, China is the leading supplier of mushrooms worldwide and supplies over 85% of the world’s mushrooms.
+It has a rich history of mushroom use as both food and medicine and is the birth place of mushroom cultivation with shiitake being farmed in the early 1200s.
+China is one of the only places in the world where you can get 100% organic mushroom (fruiting body) extracts that can be sold at an affordable price.

 Of course.
-All products are screened for heavy metals.
-We follow the American Health Products Association (AHPA) guidelines for heavy metals which is in compliance with CA Prop 65.
+All products are screened for heavy metals twice.
+We follow the American Herbal Products Association (AHPA) guidelines for heavy metals.

 Beta-glucans, which are a polysaccharide, are the most well researched medically active compound in mushrooms.
 For this reason, we specifically measure beta-glucan levels on our products.
 We do not believe in using polysaccharides as a measure of quality as it can be easily doctored using starch.
 Starch is an alpha-glucan, which is also a polysaccharide.